Pompeo announces new global body on religious freedom

 WASHINGTON: Secretary of State Mike Pompeo said Thursday that the United States will create a new international body to campaign for religious freedom, following a major meeting in Washington.

-The three-day gathering at the State Department, which is being held for the second straight year, is bringing together dozens of countries and hundreds of activists to promote religious freedom.
 Pompeo said Albania, Colombia, Morocco and the Vatican were planning events to follow up on the Washington ministerial.
-After the first year’s edition, Britain, Taiwan and the United Arab Emirates organized related conferences.
+After the first year´s edition, Britain, Taiwan and the United Arab Emirates organized related conferences.

+Pompeo in his remarks harshly criticized US adversaries Iran and China for their human rights records, calling Beijing´s incarceration of more than one million Uighurs and other mostly Muslim Turkic-speaking people “truly the stain of the century.”

 WASHINGTON: Secretary of State Mike Pompeo said Thursday that the United States will create a new international body to campaign for religious freedom, following a major meeting in Washington.

-The three-day gathering at the State Department, which is being held for the second straight year, is bringing together dozens of countries and hundreds of activists to promote religious freedom.
 Pompeo said Albania, Colombia, Morocco and the Vatican were planning events to follow up on the Washington ministerial.
-After the first year’s edition, Britain, Taiwan and the United Arab Emirates organized related conferences.
+After the first year´s edition, Britain, Taiwan and the United Arab Emirates organized related conferences.

+Pompeo in his remarks harshly criticized US adversaries Iran and China for their human rights records, calling Beijing´s incarceration of more than one million Uighurs and other mostly Muslim Turkic-speaking people “truly the stain of the century.”